23-MDDN342/project-3-data-mappings-MisterBooty/README.md

 Eye colour = EyeType: Brown/Dead Eyes, Black/Surprised Eyes, Blue/Suspicious Eyes, Green/Scared Eyes

 Age = ExtraType: Young/Devil Horns, Youngmiddle/Scars,  MiddleOld/Arrow,  Old/ Holes

+30/05
+ I decided to include photo shoots, animated characters and candid photos of me and my friends for my smaple images!
+Unfortunately my faces don’t currently work as their is a problem with the arrays that needs to be solved.